COVID-19 and Planning for Your Pet

 If you have COVID-19, you should avoid close contact with your pets, and have another member of your household look after them if possible.
 The Canadian government has this advice:

-- avoid coughing and sneezing on your animals
+- practise good handwashing and avoid coughing and sneezing on your animals

-- have another member of your household care for your animals
+- if possible, have another member of your household care for your animals

-- if this is not possible, always wash your hands before touching or feeding them
+- if this is not possible, always wash your hands before and after touching animals, their food and supplies and practise good cough and sneezing etiquette

 The CDC advice is similar: